UPPMAX/UPPMAX-documentation/docs/software/rstudio_on_pelle.md

     RStudio/2023.12.1-402: Sandboxing is not enabled for RStudio at UPPMAX.
 See 'module help RStudio/2023.12.1-402' for more information
     ```

-???- question "What happens if I do not load `R` or `R_packages`?"
+???- question "What happens if I do not load `R`?"

-    Then you will have the sytem-wide R version 3.6.0
+    Then you will have the sytem-wide R version
     without any packages installed.

 ???- question "What does 'Sandboxing is not enabled for RStudio at UPPMAX' mean?"